AhmedSalem00/CareComm/README.md

 BLoC Overview
 The app uses the BLoC pattern to manage the state.

-FavoritesCubit
+ProductCubit
-The FavoritesCubit is responsible for loading, adding, and removing products from the favorites list.
+The ProductCubit is responsible for loading, adding, and removing products from the favorites list.
 It communicates with SharedPreferences to persist the data.

 ProductState
 The states that ProductCubit can emit include: